SELF-Technology/self-chain-public/docs/Technical Docs/Storage/Storage_Integration.md

 # Storage Integration Documentation

+> 📦 **SDK Notice**: The code examples in this document represent the planned SDK interface design.
+The SELF SDK is currently under development and these APIs are subject to change.

 ## Overview
 The SELF SDK provides seamless integration with the SELF storage layer, including IPFS and OrbitDB.
 This documentation covers the available storage operations and their usage.